thebaron2/AR-Books/README.md

 # AR-Books
-This application is for reading books using the Hololens 1.
+This application is for reading books using the Hololens (1st gen).

 The idea behind this project was that instead of reading books on your phone, or with a paperback in your hand, you put on a pair of glasses (or in this case a Hololens), select a book, and start reading.